It’s rewind time! Check Out an Amazing Year in YouTube Statistics

 (Pew Research Center)

 Nowadays, younger generations get introduced to technology at a much younger age.
 Parents with preteen and younger kids mostly let their children watch YouTube, but 61% of them said their child encountered content unsuitable for their age.
-Although some channels tend to create family-friendly content, a lot of them don’t.
+Although some channels tend to create family-friendly content, a lot of them don’t so the use of a parental control app is advisable.

 YouTube’s answer to cable television has proven to be quite popular.
 But this subscription service doesn’t come cheap.
 The company raised its monthly rates to $49.99 from its launch fee of $35 just one year ago.
 Subscribers get some neat benefits like accounts for family members and TV program recording.
 Currently, the offer covers more than 70 popular TV channels.